paolomalgarin/Snake-PPO/docs/README.md

 - Channel 2 → Food position

 Each channel is a binary grid (0 or 1) aligned with the game board.
-Before being passed to the network, the observation is converted to float32
-and batched to shape (N, 3, 10, 10) for PyTorch.
+Before being passed to the network, the observation is batched to shape (N, 3, 10, 10) for PyTorch.

 ![image](./img/observations-alt.png)